 Standards and conditions:

 (a) Unit size.
 The unit shall be a minimum of three hundred (300) and a maximum of eight hundred (800) square feet.
 The unit must consist of newly constructed floor area.
 There shall be no more than one (1) accessory dwelling unit on a zoning lot.

 Unit occupancy.
 The total occupancy of both the principal dwelling unit and the accessory dwelling unit shall not exceed the definition of family in Section 60.207.
-The property owner shall file with the county recorder a deed restriction, which shall lapse upon removal of the accessory unit, stating that the accessory unit shall not be sold separately and at least one (1) property owner of record shall occupy either the principal dwelling unit or the accessory dwelling unit as their permanent and principal residence.
+The accessory unit shall not be sold separately.
+The property owner of record shall occupy either the principal dwelling unit or the accessory dwelling unit as their permanent and principal residence, and shall file a deed restriction with the County Recorder to evidence compliance with these requriements.

 (c) Lot size and location.
-The lot shall be at least five thousand (5,000) square feet in area and located within one-half (1/2) mile of University Avenue.
+The lot shall be at least five thousand (5,000) square feet in area and located within one-half (1/2) mile of University Avenue between Emerald Street and Marion Street.

 (d) Parking.
 Provided that the minimum parking requirement for the principal one-family dwelling on the lot is met no additional parking is required.

 (e) Access and entrances.
 A clear, direct walkway shall be provided from an abutting public street to the primary entrance of the accessory dwelling unit.
 Second floor space shall have interior stairway access.

+Secs.
+65.9143 – 65.919.
+Reserved.

 Chapter 66.
 Zoning Code – Zoning District Uses, Density and Dimensional Standards